Dental Series #2: Dental home care: What you CAN do for your pet’s teeth for very little cost and time?

 -Use common sense.
 Don’t give Hoover any kind of chew if he is not a “responsible chewer” and will swallow it whole.
 Do not buy your Chihuahua Taco, the size LARGE chew for dogs 60lbs+ because you think it will last longer.
 Taco might choke.

 Dental diets do work.
-There is lots of peer reviewed scientific studies to attest to this.
+There is lots of peer-reviewed scientific studies to attest to this.
 If oral care is a concern to you, and there are no health reasons that might prevent you from using a dental diet, they are a great choice.
 There are several different ways that a dental diet can be effective, from enzyme coatings to size and consistency of the kibble.
-Use a product with VOHC seal for plaque AND tartar.
+Use a product with a VOHC seal for plaque AND tartar.